pcca-matrix/PCCA-Layout/README.md

 ## Bugs and Feedback
 For bugs and questions please use the GitHub Issues.

+## Todo
+Particles animation
+Sprite animation
+AA in shader to fix jagged edges when object is rotated ! more animations use "from" in edit mode to set where the artwork start instead of using only hyperspin starting location

 # Donations
 * XMR: `44ZD1s12j8M6upWXGUS1R2YzXKiKpVmTzYKbrLYSp6pDWvW7C4ALfQ2VNyg6pt2tvA94Tu5kbcDLcLbTvjJBYk6zLFYmWM3`
 * BTC: `1F2UpGsQETpyCCnMEBLFc5whDFAhgXJVU1`